NotAShelf/nvf/docs/release-notes/rl-0.8.md

 - Remove `vim.notes.obsidian.setupOpts.dir`, which was set by default.
 Fixes issue with setting the workspace directory.
 - Add `vim.snippets.luasnip.setupOpts`, which was previously missing.
-- Add a trigger event for luasnip lazy-loading